Information on K-1 Fiancé(e) Visas

 5. You must meet minimum financial requirements.

-How do I Apply for a K-1 Fiance Visa?
+How Do I Apply for a K-1 Fiancé Visa?

 The K-1 application procedure is essentially a two-step process:

-• NOTE: obtaining police clearance from different places your fiance(e) has lived may take some time, so starting this process in a timely fashion is important.
+• NOTE: Obtaining police clearance from different places your fiancé(e) has lived may take some time, so starting this process in a timely fashion is important.

-How Long Will it Take?
+How Long Will It Take?

 As a general guide, you should anticipate between 4 and 10 months.